 Instead of trashing their broken toy in the bin, some kids would want to recycle and reuse it!
 Well,isn't that a wonderful thought?

 Parent alert!
 They may need a little help from us to flesh out their thoughts and ideas.
 Don't seek for perfection.
 Just enjoy the process, the togetherness and the joy of creating something instead.
 And if you get stuck, there is 'google' at your rescue!

 Kian refused to trash an empty 'chocolate box' even after all its contents were consumed.
 We created a ROBOT out of that 'waste' which entertained him for days together!
-Check his accomplished look in this video.

 After understanding my child's mindset, it has become easier for me to accept his UNSHARING attitude which bothered me earlier.
 Now I categorize him as a CARING and RESPONSIBLE child instead!